davquar/davquar.github.io/content/english/post/distributed-systems/basics.md

 ---

-## Consistent snapshots thanks to Chandy and Lamport.
+## Consistent snapshots thanks to Chandy and Lamport

 Okay, how can we make **snapshots always consistent**?
 There is the nice **Chandy-Lamport** protocol that guarantees us that, assuming: